wavefrontHQ/docs/pages/doc/opentelemetry_tracing.md

         Open port 30001, with <code>customTracingListenerPorts=30001</code>, for the proxy to generate span-level RED metrics.
        </li>
        <li>
-         Open port 2878 to send spans and metrics to Wavefront.
-For example, on Linux, Mac, and Windows, open the <code>wavefront.conf</code> file, uncomment  the <code>pushListenerPorts</code> and set it to 2878.
+         Open port 2878 to send metrics to Wavefront.
+For example, on Linux, Mac, and Windows, open the <code>wavefront.conf</code> file, uncomment  the <code>pushListenerPorts</code>, and set it to 2878.
        </li>

      </ul>